Tetrads in SU(3) X SU(2) X U(1) Yang-Mills geometrodynamics: Appendix III

 \section{Appendix III}

 The mathematical ideas developed in appendix I in paper \cite{A2} can be adapted to our present $SU(3)$ case.
 In paper \cite{A2} the derivative $\partial_{\tau}\:(S)$ was studied for a local $SU(2)$ group element $S$.
 Through this study we concluded and we quote ``The $SU(2)$ group of local gauge transformations, generates proper and improper LB1 transformations.
-Therefore the image of $SU(2)$ is not associated to a subgroup of LB1 (tensor products of LB1)''.
+Therefore the image of $SU(2)$ is not associated to a subgroup of LB1 (or tensor products of LB1)''.
 In this paper we have to consider instead for a similar analysis the derivative $\partial_{\tau}\:(S\:S_{ROT})$.
 Explicitly we can write $\partial_{\tau}(S)\:S_{ROT} + S\:\partial_{\tau}(S_{ROT})$.
 Therefore similar conclusions can be drawn from the analysis of the factor $\partial_{\tau}(S_{ROT})$ since $S_{ROT}$ is an element in the local $SU(2)$ subalgebra.
-The addition of the first term $\partial_{\tau}(S)\:S_{ROT}$ or the local coset factor $S$ in the second term are not going to alter the summary in appendix I of paper \cite{A2}.
+The addition of the first term $\partial_{\tau}(S)\:S_{ROT}$ or the local coset factor $S$ in the second term is not going to alter the summary in appendix I of paper \cite{A2}.
 Simply because we can make the factor $\partial_{\tau}(S_{ROT})$ as large positive or negative as we wish, therefore making the whole object $\partial_{\tau}(S)\:S_{ROT} + S\:\partial_{\tau}(S_{ROT})$ as large positive or negative as we wish in all its components.
-Summarizing, we are going to reach the same conclusions in the local $SU(3)$ case as we reached in paper \cite{A2} for the local $SU(2)$ case.
-In order to illustrate this last assertion we are going to analyze a particular example.
+Summarizing, we will reach the same conclusions in the local $SU(3)$ case as we reached in paper \cite{A2} for the local $SU(2)$ case.
+Again we want to prove that the image of $SU(3)$ is not associated to a subgroup of LB1 (or tensor products of LB1).
+In order to illustrate this last assertion we will analyze a particular example.
 This example will be studied in all three cases Abelian $U(1)$, non-Abelian $SU(2) \times U(1)$ and non-Abelian $SU(3) \times SU(2) \times U(1)$.